 Interesting Fact: Opt for the sprouts that are still on the stalk because they will stay fresh longer than their pre-cut and boxed counterparts.

 Growers Tip: As you’ve likely guessed, Brussels sprouts enjoy the brisk temperatures of fall.
-Start by planting seeds indoors in fertile soil in early Spring.
+Start by planting seeds indoors in fertile soil in early spring.
 Move them outside to your garden in mid to late May for optimal results.

-We like this simple roasted Brussel sprouts recipe.
+Add them to your dinner plate with this simple roasted Brussel sprouts recipe.

 This healthy squash is a fall favorite for many reasons, but what separates it from the rest is a flavorful sweetness reminiscent of yams, and a smooth and subtle texture that emerges once prepared.